-Rachel Gisselquist, a political scientist, is a Research Fellow with UNU-WIDER.
+Rachel M. Gisselquist, a political scientist, is a Research Fellow with UNU-WIDER.
 She works on the politics of the developing world, with particular attention to ethnic politics and group-based inequality, state fragility, governance, and democratization in sub-Saharan Africa.
-She was previously Research Director, Index of African Governance, at Harvard University, and Visiting Fellow, London School of Economics.
-She has also worked as a consultant, most recently with the World Bank.
-She holds a PhD in Political Science from the Massachusetts Institute of Technology and a Master’s degree in Public Policy from Harvard University.
+She has field experience in multiple contexts, including in 24 African countries, with longer-term research in Benin, Bolivia, and Niger.

 Rachel’s recent work is published in various journals and edited volumes, including The Annals of the American Academy of Political and Social Science, Ethnic and Racial Studies, Social Indicators Research, and World Development.
 She has edited/co-edited five journal special issues.
 Among other policy publications, she is co-author of the first two editions of the Ibrahim Index of African Governance, which has become a standard reference on governance.